executablebooks/MyST-Parser/docs/using/syntax.md

   Party time!

-A reference from inside: ref:`rst-fun-fish`
+A reference from inside: :ref:`rst-fun-fish`

 A reference from outside: :ref:`syntax/directives/parsing`
 ```